Harris-Miller/node-eslint-config-harris/README.md

 We export multiple ESLint configurations for your usage.
 Environment and parser options are only set where noted, please remember set yours based on the need of your project (e.g., `jquery` or `mocha` for your environment)

+## Recommended Configs

+### eslint-config-harris/node-recommended

+This export bundles the default, node, and es6 features together.
+Recommended for node 6+ applications, where you're not Babel

+1. `npm install --save-dev eslint-config-harris`
+2. add `"extends": "eslint-config-harris/node-recommended" to your .eslintrc

+### eslint-config-harris/react-recommended

+This export bundles all the individual configs and is designed for babel-transpiled React applications

+1. `npm install --save-dev eslint-config-harris`
+2. add `"extends": "eslint-config-harris/react-recommended" to your .eslintrc

+## Individual Configs

 ### eslint-config-harris

-Our default export contains all ESLint rules for ES5.
+The default export contains all ESLint rules for ES5.

 1. `npm install --save-dev eslint-config-harris`
 2. add `"extends": "eslint-config-harris" to your .eslintrc

+### eslint-config-harris/browser

+Adds Browser support and environmental variables
+This config will add all browser globals, e.g. `window`, `document`, etc., as well as `jQuery` and `$`

+1. `npm install --save-dev eslint-config-harris`
+2. add `"extends": ["eslint-config-harris", "eslint-config-harris/browser"]` to your .eslintrc

 ### eslint-config-harris/es6

 Lints ES6.
-Should always be used in conjunction with the default This config will add `es6` to eslint's environments option, and the ecmaVersion to `6` under parserOptions
+Recommended to always be used in conjunction with the default.
+Includes experimental Babel features This config will add `es6` to eslint's environments option, and the ecmaVersion to `6` under parserOptions

 1. `npm install --save-dev eslint-config-harris`